project-fifo/docs/technical/api/datasets.rst

    :status 503: one or more subsystems could not be reached

-   :>json string networks: contains information about the network :>json string descrition: contains a discription of the network :>json string name: name of the network
+   :>json string networks: contains information about the network :>json string description: contains a description of the network :>json string name: name of the network

 ____